jerdog/jmeiss-me-website/content/posts/talk-about-devrel-metrics.md

 hero = "/images/posts/devrel-metrics.jpg" # location of images should be in /images/posts/
 tags = [ "devrel", "metrics", "series" ]
 toc = true
+summary = "Crunching numbers is hard.
+And OKRs suck.
+So that means we can forget about DevRel metrics, right?
+Well, chat about that now."
 [author]
     name = "Jeremy Meiss"
     image = "/images/author/jeremy-meiss.jpg"